dyumanaditya/dyumanaditya.github.io/_pages/about.md

 <br>
 ### About me <br>

-I'm a Masters student at Centrale Nantes studying Advanced Robotics.
-I work as a research assistant at [Lab-V2](https://labs.engineering.asu.edu/labv2/) run by Dr. [Paulo Shakarian](https://labs.engineering.asu.edu/labv2/about-paulo-shakarian/) at Arizona State University and at [ARLIS](https://www.arlis.umd.edu/) at the University of Maryland.
-Previously I interned in Dr. [Min Xu's](https://cbd.cmu.edu/people/xu.html) Lab at Carnegie Mellon University.
+I'm a final year Masters student at Centrale Nantes studying Advanced Robotics.
+I work as a research assistant at the [IAS Lab](https://www.ias.informatik.tu-darmstadt.de/Main/LandingPage?from=Main.HomePage) at TU Darmstadt run by Prof. [Jan Peters](https://www.ias.informatik.tu-darmstadt.de/Team/JanPeters) and at [Lab-V2](https://labs.engineering.asu.edu/labv2/) run by Dr. [Paulo Shakarian](https://labs.engineering.asu.edu/labv2/about-paulo-shakarian/) at Arizona State University.
+Previously I have worked as a researcher at [ARLIS](https://www.arlis.umd.edu/) at the University of Maryland and interned in Dr. [Min Xu's](https://cbd.cmu.edu/people/xu.html) Lab at Carnegie Mellon University.
 I was very fortunate to be one of the early members of [Telekinesis](https://telekinesis.ai/), a robotics and AI startup based at TU Darmstadt.
 I graduated from the Sri Aurobindo International Centre of Education with a B.Sc. in Computer Science, Math and Physics.

-### Research Interests
+### Research
-I'm passionate about designing safe, robust and reliable Reinforcement Learning (RL) algorithms to make intelligent robots more widespread in use.
-To this end I'm excited by the possibility that combining the fields of symbolic logic and RL can create explainable systems that are more powerful than the sum of their parts.
+My research is based on the intersection of robotics, reinforcement learning, and embodied intelligence—where robots learn to interact and adapt within the physical world.
+I am passionate about developing systems capable of intelligent decision-making and adaptability in dynamic, long-horizon tasks, pushing the boundaries of what robots can achieve in real-world scenarios.

+Recently I have been working with robust localization and navigation of legged robots, and policy learning in contact rich scenarios using differentiable simulation.